 I was also heavily involved in a very large Chandra X-ray telescope program performing a high-resolution survey of the galaxy M33 (ChASeM33) as well as a large XMM-Newton program performing a wide-field survey of the galaxy M31 (XMM M31).

 I am now playing a large role in other very large surveys, such as the Panchromatic Hubble Andromeda Treasury survey (PHAT).
 This is a 828 orbit HST program to map the northern half of M31 in six colors from the near ultroviolet to the near infrared.
-This survey has been receiving HST data for 3 years, and will continue to receive new data through the summer of 2013.
+This survey received HST data for 4 years, and completed observations in the summer of 2013.
 Current survey coverage can be seen here.

 I am also leading a large XMM-Newton Survey of M33, which is a wide-field, soft-sensitive follow-up to ChASeM33.
 This 800 ks program covers the full extent of the M33 optical disk, and has nearly a thousand detected sources.
 All of the data are currently in hand, and are being analyzed.

 My personal interests include alpine skiing, rock and mountain climbing, backpacking, and guitar, but most of my free time is spent helping to parent my daughter, Brooke, who was born September 8, 2006, and my son Cole, who was born November 30, 2009.

 Benjamin Williams (firstname.lastname@example.org)